 Prior to becoming Vice Provost, Waters was Associate Dean for Undergraduate Education in the School of Public Affairs, and the inaugural director of the Politics, Policy and Law Scholars Program.

-Jessica Waters is Vice Provost for Undergraduate Studies and is also a faculty member in the Department of Justice, Law and Criminology and an adjunct faculty member at the Washington College of Law.
-Her research focuses primarily on reproductive rights law.
+Vice Provost Waters is also faculty member in the School of Public Affairs.
+Her research focuses primarily on reproductive rights law and policy.
 Her recent work has explored questions related to the legal impact of women’s medical decisions during pregnancy and childbirth, employment-based conscience protections for reproductive health care providers, and the reproductive rights of employees working for religiously affiliated employers.
 Her work has been published in the Harvard Journal of Law and Gender, the American University Journal of Gender, Social Policy and the Law, the Yale Journal of Law and Feminism, and the Stanford Journal of Civil Rights and Civil Liberties.

 Prior to joining to joining the AU faculty, Vice Provost Waters was a litigator at WilmerHale, where she specialized in criminal defense litigation, internal investigations, and reproductive rights litigation and advocacy.
 She also clerked for the Honorable Emmet Sullivan on the federal D.C.
 District Court.
 Vice Provost Waters previously worked at a non-profit organization dedicated to protecting access to reproductive health care.

 Vice Provost Waters is a “double eagle,” earning both her Bachelor’s degree (SPA/CAS ’98) and law degree (WCL ’03) from American University.
 She has previously served as chair of the Children's Law Center Advisory Board, and as a guardian ad litem in the D.C. courts.